pepurion/aleph/content/Gameplay/Miscellaneous.md

 ### Carry Capacity
 Every creature has a **slot** limit based on their **Strength** score multiplied by their size.
 Small (x2), Medium (x5), Large (x15), etc.

+Many items may need more than 1 slot to carry them.
 Currency and augments do not use slots.

 ### Encumberment
 While carrying more weight than you are able to, you get **Fatigue** point until relieved of the additional weight.
 They also can only use Land Travel.
 You cannot physically carry more than **double** your Carry Capacity.